ElineJ/TeamFEW/README.md

 File          | Description
 ------------- | -------------
-main          | Main file to run the program bfs           | A breadth first algorithm rndm          | A random algorithm positions     | Position classes for Grid, Car and Truck grid          | Implementation of the grid of the game car           | Car truck         | Truck visualize     | Visualization of the game csvtries      | File to import the game data from csv and set-up board
+main          | Main file to run the program bfs           | A breadth-first search algorithm rndm          | A random algorithm rndm_2        | A second random algorithm combo         | A combination algorithm of random and breadth-first search positions     | Position classes for Grid, Car and Truck grid          | Implementation of the grid of the game car           | Car truck         | Truck visualize     | Visualization of the game csvtries      | File to import the game data from csv and set-up board visualdata    | File to visualize breadth-first search solution of games 1 - 4

 ## Authors